Osmodium/PathfinderTextToSpeechMod/README.md

 Note that adding an additional voice during a playthrough will affect which voice is selected for a character.

+For obvious reasons these voices will need to be cloned from samples not in the game, I've included mp3 files for various generic voices in the `samples` folder of this repository.

 Example:

 ```json